-- The specialist misapplies policy or fails to follow procedures which would have resulted in denial or closure if the correct action had been taken. - The specialist makes a mathematical error in the test for financial need; enters incorrect income or resource figures in the system, transposes figures or otherwise determines eligibility using incorrect income or resources when the correct information was available in the case record. - The redetermination is not completed timely and the specialist subsequently finds information leading to ineligibility.
+- The specialist misapplies policy or fails to follow procedures which would have resulted in denial or closure if the correct action had been taken. - The specialist makes a mathematical error in the test for financial need; enters incorrect income or resource figures in the system, transposes figures or otherwise determines eligibility using incorrect income or resources when the correct information was available in the case record. - The redetermination is not completed timely, and the specialist subsequently finds information leading to ineligibility.
 In this instance all benefits received following the review due date are improper due to agency error.
-Had the review been completed timely, the case could have been closed to prevent improper benefits from being received. - The specialist fails to take action on a reported or anticipated change, fails to check information available to the agency or overlooks a clue which, if pursued to conclusion, would have led to a finding of ineligibility.
-Examples are: - Failure to follow-up when the individual reports that he expects a definite stated change in his income, living arrangement or other area impacting eligibility. - Failure to follow-up when an applicant or recipient is asked to apply for a possible benefit, such as Social Security, veteran's benefits, unemployment compensation or other retirement or disability benefits.
+Had the review been completed timely, the case could have been closed to prevent improper benefits from being received.

+• The specialist fails to act on a reported or anticipated change, fails to check information available to the agency or overlooks a clue which, if pursued to conclusion, would have led to a finding of ineligibility.

+Examples are: